Median Calculator For Class Interval

 Let’s see the importance of the median with a simple example.

-Suppose the household incomes in a small town: $25,000, $30,000, $35,000, $40,000, $45,000, and $1,000,000.
+Suppose the household incomes in a small town are: $25,000, $30,000, $35,000, $40,000, $45,000, and $1,000,000.
 The mean income is $195,833, which is not representative of most people’s income.
 The median income is $37,500, which gives a much better idea of the typical income in that town.

 Median with an odd number of data counts